Project Planner: Cherise Orange

 At the August 2015 the County of Santa Clara Housing, Land Use, Environment, and Transportation (HLUET) Committee meeting, it was suggested by community members that the County pursue replacing and operating the existing boat dock at the South Bay Yacht Club (SBYC) near Alviso Marina County Park (County Park) as a public dock.
 HLUET directed the County of Santa Clara Parks and Recreation Department (County Parks) to undertake a feasibility study that would access the possibility of replacing the dock and would assess the potential costs to operate the new public facility.

 The potential project site is located in proximity to the intersection of Hope Street and N. Taylor Street.
 The existing dock is located in the Alviso Slough 0.2 miles south of the County Park and is currently operated by the SBYC; a private entity.
+The Slough itself is bordered by Santa Clara Valley Water District (SCVWD) Flood protection levees and wetlands that are part of the Don Edwards Wildlife Refuge.

 Why a Feasibility Study?